The 100 Best Breakup Songs of All Time

-Honestly, what's not to love about a Michelle Branch hit, and this one is for sure a standout.
+Honestly, what's not to love about a Michelle Branch hit, and this one is definitely a standout.
 Just try to not sing along to the chorus.
 We dare you.

 This musical tour-de-force from Sia is both fun and empowering.
 "Don't give up," she says to her listeners, no matter what the obstacle.

-In this early aughts hit from ultimate girl group Destiny's Child, Beyonce, Kelly, and Michelle tell their female listeners to kick their SOs to the curb if they're not feeling appreciated.
-"Now that you're out of my life I'm so much better."
+In this early aughts hit, ultimate girl group Destiny's Child tell their female listeners to kick their significant others to the curb if they're not feeling appreciated.
+"Now that you're out of my life, I'm so much better."
 Preach, ladies.

 Cardi B takes no prisoners, especially in this song.
 Put to a seriously snappy beat, the singer tells her boyfriend to "be careful" and not misstep again, or else risk losing her.

 Toni Braxton knows how to lay down a hit, and this song is no exception.
 This is arguably the most iconic breakup song of all time.
 If you need a good cry, this is your jam.